omarion3698/midtermProject/README.md

 # midtermProject

 ## Author
-* Omar Hussein
+ Omar Hussein

 ## Description
-This is a Django application for an en ecommerce website which focuses on the baby products in Kenya (mainly Nairobi).
+This is a Django application for an e-commerce website that focuses on baby products in Kenya (mainly Nairobi).

 ## User Story
-1. Where I can find quality items for newborn babies online.
+1. Where can users find quality items for newborn babies online?
 2. Be able to pay online upon delivery.
-3. Delivery on-time.
+3. Delivery on time.

 ## Set Up Instructions